-In the first of a five-part series of blogs looking at the evolving relationship between carriers, shippers and investors in the rail transportation industry, Nick Little, Michigan State University, Center for Railway Research & Education, and Maine Pointe's Mike Notarangeli, consider why, from the shippers’ point of view, communication with rail carriers has become more dysfunctional over the past half-decade.
+In the second of a four-part series of blogs looking at the evolving relationship between carriers, shippers and investors in the rail transportation industry, Nick Little, Michigan State University, Center for Railway Research & Education, and Maine Pointe's Mike Notarangeli, consider why, from the shippers’ point of view, communication with rail carriers has become more dysfunctional over the past half-decade.

 If we want to look at the rail transportation industry from an end-to-end supply chain perspective, we need to start with the customer point of view.
 Those customers are the shippers who use rail, road, truck, air, ocean and barge as modes of getting their raw materials and products to market.

 Six reasons why shippers are reticent towards rail